wiremock/api-template-library/apisetu.gov.in-keralapsc/index.md

 ---
 slug: "apisetu-gov-in-keralapsc"
-name: "KERALA PUBLIC SERVICE COMMISSION, Kerala"
+title: "KERALA PUBLIC SERVICE COMMISSION, Kerala"
 provider: "apisetu.gov.in"
 description: "The following issued documents can be integrated with DigiLocker and\
   \ get used by candidates for service delivery - 1.One Time Verification -OTV certificate\